calemhoffman/digios/README.md

 # digios

+Since Aug 19, 2025, the DAQ computer can no longer update from github (probably due to SSL too old).
+The daq folder will not update as often as the analysis folder.

+Also, GEBSort/Merge will no longer be used.
+Instead EventBuilder_S is being used.

 ## Note
 - This repository mainly used in 4 places: HELIOS-DAQ, HELIOS-MAC, HELIOS-DB, and LCRC(/lcrc/project/HELIOS)
 - In HELIOS-DAQ, MAC, and DB, things are the same, can switch to other branches.